MetaboyNft/claims/docs/guide-v1.md

 # Introduction
 This is the documentation guide on how to setup the MetaBoy claims system.
+This pertains to V1 of the system.
 You will need experience with the following for a successful deployment:

 - Azure
 - .NET 6